Election officials worried by threats and protesters

 But he added that he and others would not be stopped from “doing what our duty is and counting ballots.”

-Groups of Trump supporters have gathered at vote tabulation sites in Phoenix, Detroit and Philadelphia, decrying counts that showed Democrat Joe Biden leading or gaining ground.
+Groups of Trump supporters gathered at vote tabulation sites in Detroit and Philadelphia again Friday, decrying counts that showed Democrat Joe Biden leading in those and other key states.

-While the protests have not been violent or very large, local officials were distressed and concerned by the relentless accusations.
+While the protests have not been violent or very large, local officials were distressed by the gatherings and concerned about the relentless accusations.

 “Asking them to shove sharpies in uncomfortable places is never appropriate & is a sad commentary on the state of our nation,” wrote Nessel, a Democrat, referring to a false conspiracy theory that Trump supporters were told to fill out ballots with Sharpie markers instead of regular pens so that their votes wouldn’t be counted by the machines.